Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Introduction

 The outline of the paper is as follows.
 In Sec.~\ref{sec:00000000002}, we revise the general theory of Davies maps, particularly addressing the spectral properties of the Liouvillian that governs the effective nounitary dynamics of the quantum system.
-In Sec.~\ref{sec:00000000003}, we present a framework that engineers an exponential speed up relaxation by eliminating the slowest decay modes of the Liouvillian.
-In Sec.~\ref{sec:00000000004}, we show that there is always possible to find a permutation matrix such that we have a dressed state far from the initial state.
-Hence, once our protocol induces quicker relaxation towards equilibrium, these two features trigger genuine quantum Mpemba effect.
-In Sec.~\ref{sec:00000000005}, we illustrate our findings for a two-level system, and for the dynamics of the transverse field Ising model, and the XXZ model, each of these spin chains weakly coupled to a thermal bath.
-In Sec.~\ref{sec:00000000006}, we showed that there are initial states for which an exponentially rapid relaxation to the equilibrium is already observed, but which are not incoherent with respect to the energy eigenbasis.
-Finally, in Sec.~\ref{sec:00000000007} we summarize our conclusions.
+In Sec.~\ref{sec:00000000003}, we present a framework that engineers an exponential speedup relaxation by eliminating the slowest decay modes of the Liouvillian.
+In Sec.~\ref{sec:00000000004}, we show that it is always possible to find a permutation matrix such that we have a dressed state far from the initial state.
+Hence, once our protocol induces quicker relaxation towards equilibrium, these two features trigger a genuine quantum Mpemba effect.
+In Sec.~\ref{sec:00000000005}, we illustrate our findings for a two-level system, and for the dynamics of the transverse-field Ising model and the XXZ model, each of these spin chains weakly coupled to a thermal bath.
+In Sec.~\ref{sec:00000000006}, we show that there are initial states for which an exponentially rapid relaxation to the equilibrium is already observed, but which are not incoherent with respect to the energy eigenbasis.
+In Sec.~\ref{sec:00000000007} we summarize our conclusions.